 These basic fundamentals are generally practiced within the group at normal training sessions along with other students.
-New students would normally take a few lessons to be able to co-ordinate basic techniques with movement, but they should not be put off by this as we were all the same when we first started.
+New students would normally take a few lessons to be able to coordinate basic techniques with movement, but they should not be put off by this as we were all the same when we first started.

-The kumite we practice in Shotokan are always well controlled.
+The kumite we practice in Shotokan is always well controlled.
 This is what sets us apart from many other styles of karate and makes us more deadly as opponents.
 We recognise and understand the power that Shotokan techniques bring and we accept responsibility for that power.
 Students of Shotokan karate practice extreme control at all times.

-Gohan Ippon Kumite – 5 stepsparring
+Gohan Ippon Kumite – five-step sparring

-Sanbon Ippon kumite – three step sparring
+Sanbon Ippon Kumite – three-step sparring

-Kihon Ippon kumite – one step sparring
+Kihon Ippon Kumite – one-step sparring

-Jiyu Ippon kumite – freestyle sparring
+Jiyu Ippon Kumite – freestyle sparring